LesPerras.com

 The Million-Dollar Question: What Are You Living For?

 Before we dive deeper, let's address the elephant in the room: What's your life's purpose?
 Don't worry – this isn't a final exam.
-Think of it as a working hypothesis that you can refine over time.
+As I discussed in 'Your Major Definite Purpose', finding your life's purpose is an ongoing process of refinement, just like the major definite purpose I discovered and wrote about earlier.
+As you refine it, you can work toward it with unending motivation.
 As you refine it you can work toward it with unending motivation.

 Quick Exercise: